The insider travel advice on this page is from one of Wendy’s Trusted Travel Experts for Italy: Andrea Grisdale of IC Bellagio.

 Where to Stay and Eat

-With so many hotels completely booked during high season, we can also offer our clients the option of spending the night in Amalfi Port on one of our 60-foot private luxury boats, which also gives you the advantage of going to dinner at restaurants only reachable via sea (the Captain also sleeps on board, in a separate area).
+With so many hotels completely booked during high season, Andrea’s travelers also have the option of spending the night in Amalfi Port on a 60-foot private luxury boat—which also gives you the advantage of going to dinner at restaurants only reachable via sea.

 Restaurants the locals love

 Trattoria da Gemma opened in Amalfi in 1872 and has been a favorite among locals ever since.
 The entrance is just off the city’s main thoroughfare, up some well-worn steps.
 There are some tables along the steps, and more inside the elegant dining room.
 Much of the food is locally harvested.
 The lemon risotto with shrimp, fritto misto with crispy zucchini fries, and paccheri pasta are amazing.
 And if you love desserts, you’ll be in heaven.

 Locals head to the hillside village of Scala, just outside Ravello, for the extraordinary desserts and masterful meals served at Trattoria da Lorenzo; it’s the sort of beautiful little eatery most people imagine when they think of a traditional Italian trattoria.
 Fish is the house specialty, but the pastas are also excellent—and plentiful.
 Be sure to sample the amazing local cheeses and figs accompanied by wonderful homemade jams.

 Ristorante Torre Normanna, in the center of Maori, is a local favorite specializing in typical Campania and seafood fare.
 Its vegetarian dishes are every bit as good as its meat and fish offerings, which is saying a lot.

 Meal worth the splurge